ClinicalTrials.Veeva

 About

 This study evaluates the use of an oral multi-strain probiotic in the treatment of depression in individuals with Parkinson's Disease.
-Participants will be randomized to either 12-week multi-strain probiotic treatment or placebo with an optional fMRI scan.
+Participants will be randomized to either a 12-week multi-strain probiotic treatment or placebo intervention.

 Full description

 Parkinson's disease (PD) is a complex condition that carries a high burden of neuropsychiatric comorbidities.
-About a third of individuals living with Parkinson's disease have one or more depressive disorders, resulting in lower quality of life, greater care dependency, and increased caregiver burden.
-Gastrointestinal dysfunction is very common in Parkinson's.
-Constipation is experienced by the vast majority of patients and often manifests years before onset of motor symptoms, symptoms suggestive of irritable bowel syndrome are also commonly found in PD.
-Increased intestinal permeability has been demonstrated in PD.
-Impaired intestinal barrier function can lead to chronic systemic low-grade inflammation, which has been strongly associated with mood disorders.
-Several lines of evidence suggest a link between the gut microbiome and Parkinson's disease.
+About a third of individuals living with PD have one or more depressive disorders, resulting in lower quality of life, greater care dependency, and increased caregiver burden.
+Gastrointestinal dysfunction is also very common in PD.
+Constipation is experienced by the vast majority of patients and often manifests years before onset of motor symptoms.
+Symptoms suggestive of irritable bowel syndrome (IBS) are also commonly found in PD.
+Increased intestinal permeability has been demonstrated in PD; impaired intestinal barrier function can lead to chronic systemic low-grade inflammation, which has been strongly associated with mood disorders.
+Several lines of evidence suggest a link between the gut microbiome and PD.

-In summary, given the high rate of depression in PD, the growing evidence that probiotics may improve depression and mood disorders in non-PD populations, and the strong links between the gut microbiome and PD, we will carry out a randomized, blinded, placebo-controlled study into the use of a multi-strain probiotic to improve depression and Parkinson's disease.
+In summary, given the high rate of depression in PD, the growing evidence that probiotics may improve depression and mood disorders in non-PD populations, and the strong links between the gut microbiome and PD, we will carry out a randomized, triple-blinded, placebo-controlled study into the use of a multi-strain probiotic to improve depression and PD.

-Recruitment: Approximately 60 participants will be randomized to either the probiotic intervention arm or placebo treatment.
-Participants will mainly be recruited from the Pacific Parkinson's Research Centre movement disorder clinic at the University of British Columbia in Vancouver.
+Recruitment: Approximately 60 participants will be randomized to either the probiotic intervention arm or the placebo intervention arm.
+Participants will mainly be recruited from the Pacific Parkinson's Research Centre (PPRC) Movement Disorder Clinic at the University of British Columbia (UBC) in Vancouver.

 Participants will receive a detailed description of the study and will need to provide informed consent for participation in the study.
-Participants will be screened for inclusion and exclusion criteria.
+Participants will be screened for inclusion and exclusion criteria, which include completing screening questionnaires and reviewing medications/medical history.

 Enrollment